njevtic22/instrument-shop/shop-api/sparkjava-context/README.md

 When retrieving request body it can be parsed into desired type and have its fields validated.

 ### Default parser
-When starting server you can specify default content type for request and response and also default deserializer of request body.
-Default deserializer must implement `RequestTransformer` functional interface.
+When starting server you can specify default content type for request and response and also default parser of request body.
+Default parser must implement `RequestTransformer` functional interface.

 ```java
 import com.sparkjava.context.SparkJavaContext;